Paul Baffoe-Bonnie

 Paul Kwadwo Baffoe-Bonnie (born 26 December 1956) is a Ghanaian Supreme Court Judge.
+He is the Chief Justice of Ghana.
+He was nominated for the role of substantive Chief Justice on September 21, 2025.
+He was vetted and approved by Parliament of Ghana and was sworn in as Chief Justice of Ghana on 17th November, 2025.

 Early life and education

-Baffoe-Bonnie was born at Goase Mempeasem on 26 December 1956.
+Baffoe-Bonnie was born on 26 December 1956.
 His primary school education was at the Goaso Local Authority primary and middle schools, completing his Middle School Leaving Certificate examinations in the late 1960s.
-His secondary education was at the Konongo Odumase Secondary School where he obtained his GCE Ordinary Level and GCE Advanced Level certificates.
+He attended Konongo Odumase Secondary School where he obtained his GCE Ordinary Level and GCE Advanced Level certificates from 1969 to 1976.
 He then attended the University of Ghana and later the Ghana Law School.

-Whilst in the law school he was room-mates with NPP politician, Kwadwo Owusu Afriyie and very good friends with current Chief Justice of Ghana, Kwasi Anin-Yeboah, he referred to the three of them forming a trio of village law students.
+In law school, he was room-mates with NPP politician, Kwadwo Owusu Afriyie and very good friends with former Chief Justice of Ghana, Kwasi Anin-Yeboah, he referred to the three of them forming "a trio of village law students".

 Career

-Baffoe-Bonnie was called to the Bar in Ghana in 1981.
+Baffoe-Bonnie was called to the Bar in Ghana in 1983.
 He worked as a Circuit Court Judge at Kumasi.
 He served as High Court Judge at Duayaw Nkwanta.
 He was appointed an Appeals Court judge in 2006.
 He was appointed a Supreme Court Judge by the President of Ghana John Kufuor in June 2008.